renovatebot/renovate/lib/modules/platform/gerrit/index.md

 You don't need a special Submit-Rule to block submits for Renovate usage (i.e. can be _Trigger Votes_ only).
 This is because Renovate will query the label and prevent `automerge` accordingly.

-The same applies to the feature [Merge-Confidence](https://docs.renovatebot.com/merge-confidence/).
+The same applies to the [Merge Confidence feature](https://docs.renovatebot.com/merge-confidence/).

 The Gerrit-Label names can be configured in your Renovate config file: